mre/endler.dev/content/2026/rust-coreutils-audit/index.md

 That means, even if the tools were (and still are) buggy, they never had a bug that could be exploited to read arbitrary memory.

 GNU coreutils has shipped CVEs in every single one of those categories.
+Just looking at the last few years of the GNU `NEWS` file:

+- `pwd` buffer overflow on deep paths longer than `2 * PATH_MAX` (9.11, 2026)
+- `numfmt` out-of-bounds read on trailing blanks (9.9, 2025)
+- `unexpand --tabs` heap buffer overflow (9.9, 2025)
+- `od --strings -N` writes a NUL byte past a heap buffer (9.8, 2025)
+- `sort` 1-byte read before a heap buffer with a `SIZE_MAX` key offset (9.8, 2025)
+- `ls -Z` and `ls -l` crashes with SELinux but no xattr support (9.7, 2025)
+- `split --line-bytes` heap overwrite ([CVE-2024-0684](https://nvd.nist.gov/vuln/detail/CVE-2024-0684), 9.5, 2024)
+- `b2sum --check` reads unallocated memory on malformed input (9.4, 2023)
+- `tail -f` stack buffer overrun with many files and a high `ulimit -n` (9.0, 2021)

-The Rust rewrite has shipped zero.
-That's *most* of what historically goes wrong in a C codebase.
+...and the list goes on and on.
+The Rust rewrite has shipped zero of these, over a comparable window of activity.[^rewrite-caveat] That's *most* of what historically goes wrong in a C codebase.

+[^rewrite-caveat]: To be fair to GNU: GNU coreutils is 40 years old and has had a very long time to surface and fix this class of bug.
+And we don't *know* there are no memory-safety bugs in the Rust rewrite, only that the audit didn't find any.
+Still, the difference is noticable when comparing the same duration of development activity.

 What's left is, frankly, a more interesting class of bug.
 It lives at the boundary between our tidy Rust environment and the "messy outside world" where paths, bytes, strings, and syscalls are eternally tangled up in this ugly ball of sadness.
-That's the new security boundary of modern systems code.
+That's the new security boundary of modern systems code.[^c-handles]

+[^c-handles]: It's worth noting that the `Path`/`PathBuf` TOCTOU class of bug is in some ways *easier* to avoid in C than in Rust.
+C code naturally reaches for an open file descriptor and the `*at` family of syscalls (`openat`, `fstatat`, `unlinkat`, `mkdirat`), and most creation syscalls take a `mode` argument directly.
+Rust's high-level `std::fs` APIs abstract over the file descriptor and operate on `&Path` values, which makes the path-based, re-resolving call the path of least resistance.
+The handle-based APIs exist on every Unix platform; Rust just doesn't put them front and center.

 If you write systems code in Rust, treat this CVE list as a checklist.
 Grep your own codebase for `from_utf8_lossy`, stray `unwrap()` calls, discarded `Result`s, `File::create`, and string comparisons against `"/"`.